josephnelson-Allen/DL4neurons/README.md

        L6_UTPC_cADpyr231_2/
 ```

-Then, add a list of parameters for the e-type such as the ones at [line 100 of models.py](https://github.com/VBaratham/DL4neurons/blob/master/models.py#L100)

 Now you can use any m-type and e-type in the BBP model.
+Just add a list of parameters for the e-type you want to run, such as the ones at [line 100 of models.py](https://github.com/VBaratham/DL4neurons/blob/master/models.py#L100)

 A programmatically-accessible list of all m_types and e_types can be found in cells.json